mosesobeng/qa_pipeline/README.md

 ---

-## 1. Project Structure
+## 1. Project Overview

-Below is a high-level layout:
+Below is a high-level project layout:

 - **airflow/**:
   - DAGs: